 You have an individual that's traveling through Arkansas headed back to Texas.
 They're stopped by law enforcement, and law enforcement finds a secret compartment there on the vehicle.
 Inside that compartment is, say for an example, \$200,000 in cash.

 However, there is no contraband that's found other than that money itself.
-Under current law, that money can be seized until that individual shows proof as to how he came into possession of that \$200,000.2
+Under current law, that money can be seized until that individual shows proof as to how he came into possession of that \$200,000.

 Those who defend the established system of seizure and forfeiture often rely on such anecdotes to suggest that they describe a typical seizure, and that victims of seizure and forfeiture have it coming to them.
 During Rod Rosenstein's tenure as deputy U.S. attorney general during the Trump administration, he issued a broad defense of civil forfeiture, claiming: "Most cases are indisputable.

-When the police find \$100,000 in shrink-wrapped \$20 bills hidden in a suitcase, usually there is no innocent explanation."3 However, publicly available data tell us that the typical cash forfeiture is much smaller than advocates of the practice regularly suggest.
+When the police find \$100,000 in shrink-wrapped \$20 bills hidden in a suitcase, usually there is no innocent explanation."

+However, publicly available data tell us that the typical cash forfeiture is much smaller than advocates of the practice regularly suggest.
 Most states either do not collect case-by-case data on seizure and forfeiture or do not make such data publicly available.
 But seven states do.
-This report surveys the available forfeiture data compiled and produced by Arizona, Arkansas, Colorado, Hawaii, Kansas, Minnesota, and Tennessee.4 For each of these seven states, this report calculates the median cash forfeiture in that jurisdiction over multiple years.
-By definition, the median forfeiture size for a given year and jurisdiction tells us that about half of the cash forfeitures there are below that figure; similarly, about half are above it 5 cash.
-In six of the seven states surveyed, cash-only seizures ranged from 53 percent to 78 percent of all seizures.6 The exception to this trend is Minnesota, in which cash-only seizures were just over 27 percent of all seizures.
-(Figure 1)
+This report surveys the available forfeiture data compiled and produced by Arizona, Arkansas, Colorado, Hawaii, Kansas, Minnesota, and Tennessee.
+4 For each of these seven states, this report calculates the median cash forfeiture in that jurisdiction over multiple years.
+(Forfeitures are counted as occurring in the year that the property was forfeited, not the year that the property was seized.)
+By definition, the median forfeiture size for a given year and jurisdiction tells us that about half of the cash forfeitures there are below that figure; similarly, about half are above it.5